Mattynator0/QuantumComputerSimulator/README.md

 - Polynomial evaluation
 - Grover optimizer on a polynomial
 - Shor's factorization algorithm
+- Möttönen state initialization

-Circuit examples available in `CircuitExamples.java`
+Circuit examples are available in the file `CircuitExamples.java`.